It can be very scary to experience abuse as an immigrant or refugee to the U.S. You may feel:

-- Afraid to reach out for help because you are scared you will be deported.
+- Afraid to reach out for help because you fear deportation.

-- Alone and isolated because you are not familiar with the language or culture in the U.S.
+- Alone and isolated because you are not familiar with the language or culture.

-- Dependent on your partner to stay in this country, especially if you are in the U.S. through a visa they have obtained.
+- Dependent upon your partner to stay in this country, especially if you are in the U.S. through a visa they helped obtain.

 - Confused about what resources are available to you.